global-hydrodynamics/global-hydrodynamics.github.io/_pages/cmf-meet-2024.md

 - 15 Mar 2024: Abstract submission deadline.
 - May 2024: Announcement of the program.
 - 5-6th July 2024: CaMa-Flood meeting.

+#### Registration Form & Deadline
+~~The deadline to register for the meeting is April 7th 2024. <br>
+Official registration period was over.
+If you are considering to join the meeting, please contact the organizing team.
+We may be able to accept late registration.~~

+We highly welcome you to make a presentation in the workshop.
+Please prepare your presentation title and abstract (up to 600 words).
+You may also include supplementary material (Figures, Extended documents) if needed.
+Note that making presentation is not mandatory.

 #### Registration Fee
 There is **no registration fee** for the meeting.<br>